 BADGES & TICKETS

 Technically, that’s not a question, but we see where you’re coming from.
 Let’s start from the top.
 There are three types of badges: A Music badge, an Innovation badge, and a Premium badge.
 A Music badge will grant you access to every Northside Music show taking place during the festival on a first-come, first-serve basis June 8-11.
-An Innovation Badge will grant you access to every Innovation panel and event and every Content panel and event taking place during the festival on a first-come, first-serve basis June 7-9.
+An Innovation Badge will grant you access to every Innovation panel (including Report and Content) and event taking place during the festival on a first-come, first-serve basis June 7-9.
 And finally, a Premium Badge will grant you access to every music show, innovation panel, and content event taking place during the festival on a first-come, first-serve basis.
 As a Northside badge-holder, you’ll be eligible for discounts at our local bar and restaurant partners.
 And you’ll have access to exclusive parties, happy hours and events throughout the festival.
 Info on those discounts and special events will be provided in the Festival Program Guide that you’ll receive when you pick up your badge.

 The number of reserved spots for badges is relative to the size of the venue, so the number of badges allowed into each event varies.
 We realize how much it sucks to spend money on a badge and be turned away at the door, but it’s important to realize that admission is not guaranteed.
 So if there’s a music show, or screening or panel that you really, really want to see, you’ll want to either get there early or consider buying an individual ticket (available at the venue’s website).
 But even if you don’t, we’re confident that you’ll be able to see a ton of great shows, screenings, and talks armed with nothing more than your very affordable badge.
 Music venues do honor a one-in, one-out policy, meaning if a badge-holder leaves at any point during a show and there’s another badge-holder waiting to get inside, they’ll be able to enter at that time.
 We are aware of issues in the past with certain venues and are working closely with them this year to ensure this is honored for every Northside show.